mucketo/Search-and-Destroy-v2.0/STATEMENT ON BEING BANNED.md

 To Lasher, frankly:  If gq S&D is "illegal" please start investigating such use cases and enforcing that rule, or else be shown to be totally full of baloney and generally not worth listening to.
 I predict you will not do it.

-So what happens with S&D now?

-I keep developing it, that's what.
-Somewhat less actively, I suppose, since testing will be harder.
-But the engines are still running, and we're going to keep it that way.
-I guess now I get to learn more about simulating MUD output on the client side, which is probably useful and worthwhile.

 I'm writing this to make some things clear:

 - Search and Destroy remains legal.
 As downloaded from my Github, it is not considered a bot.
 The only exception to this is if Lasher decides to enforce the no-qguest "rule" (that doesn't exist, and I believe won't).
 Users are still responsible for any modifications they make to the plugins (e.g. automation) and any consequences arising from that.
 You do need to understand the botting rules if you want to use S&D.  If you plan on modifying your copy of S&D, please check with the immortals to confirm that the changes you're making are actually legal.